bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

 If you followed the previous parts of the user guide, you should already have some data in the purchase topic.
-If you didn't, please check the [section about ingesting data](ingest-data.md) to add some purchases into the `purchase` topic:
+If you didn't, please check the [section about ingesting data](ingest-data.md) to add some purchases to the `purchase` topic:

 The command below allows you to send some ratings to the `user-rating-range` topic.
 ```shell